-Cole Shoal Range Lights were in operation from 1917 to 1923, when the rear range light was discontinued.
-Cole Shoal Light remained lit until 1927, when the De Watteville Island Range Lights were established.
+Cole Shoal Range Lights were in operation from 1917 to 1927, when they were replaced with the De Watteville Island Range Lights.

-Albert Munro, who owned most of the land on the west side of Fulford Point Road, purchased the rear light in the early 1930s and subsequently built an observation deck atop the tower.
-The tower remains in the Munro family to this day.
+Albert Munro, who owned most of the land on the west side of Fulford Point Road and had built the rear range lighthouse, purchased the lantern-room-less rear tower in 1937 and subsequently built an observation deck atop it.
+The tower, which for a few years sported four wooden blades that made it resemble a windmill, remains in the Munro family to this day.

 Had it remained active, Coal Shoal Lighthouse might have prevented a couple of shipwrecks.
 In April 1939, the steamer Valley Camp ran aground on Cole Shoal in foggy weather.
 The tug Salvage Prince managed to pull the steamer off the shoal but not before two-thirds of her cargo of soft coal had been removed.
 Once freed, the Valley Camp proceeded to Prescott where the rest of the coal was offloaded before the vessel entered drydock.
 The 518-foot Swedish ship Amicita grounded on the shoal in 1962, puncturing a hole in its bow.

 The Ontario Heritage Foundation, now known as the Ontario Heritage Trust, acquired Cole Shoal Lighthouse in 1972 and spent $15,600 in 2001 to restore the inactive lighthouse that serves as a daymark for mariners.

 Front: Richard Elliott (1856 – 1882), Erastus John Rowsome (1882 – 1884), Robert Philip Boyd (1884 – 1917), David Hodge (1917 – 1927).